 We’ve already explained this but it’s worth stating again.
 MIDI is NOT a recording of audio.
 It is a recording of data about audio that instructs a computer or MIDI device on how to playback that audio.
 DAW’s give you access to manipulate this data so you can edit, rearrange, and change anything you want about your performance after the fact.

-First and foremost, because there's no sound being transmitted but all of the information about the sound is captured, you can replace the sounds on the fly.
-Think of a music producer in a digital audio workstation (DAW) like FL Studio or Logic Pro.
+First and foremost, because there’s no sound being transmitted but all of the information about the sound is captured, you can replace the sounds on the fly.
+Think of a music producer in a digital audio workstation (check out our list of the best DAWs) like FL Studio or Logic Pro.

 They might think, “No, I don’t like those strings, lets use a different violin.”
 All they have to do is select a different digital instrument on that MIDI track and they’re done.
 They could even change it to a pad, a synthesizer, a guitar… whatever they want.